 Blackcurrant Pies are the perfect marriage of a sweet, tart & jammy homemade blackcurrant filling paired with crisp, golden homemade pastry.
 My pies are deep filled for an extra bite of fruitiness.
 Eat them on their own - warm or cold - or elevate them into dessert status by serving with cream, custard or ice cream.
 Blackcurrant pie is sweet comfort food at its best.

 When it comes to baking a pie, I often prefer to stick to the classics, since I find simple fruit pies homely and comforting.
-These Deep Filled Blackcurrant Pies are fine examples of the type of pie I’m likely to bake.
+These deep-filled blackcurrant pies are fine examples of the type of pie I'm likely to bake.

 Fruit pies and the little black dress have a lot in common.
 Both are timeless, often making appearances in restaurants or cosy suppers with friends and they can re-invent themselves so many times that they will never go out of fashion.

-So move over Mr Kipling.
-I’m talking about lightly, crisp, homemade pastry sweetened with just a little touch of sugar and then filled with a sweet, tart, deep purple blackcurrant compote.
-That’s the right way to make a blackcurrant pie.
+I'm talking about lightly, crisp, homemade pastry sweetened with just a little touch of sugar and then filled with a sweet, tart, deep purple blackcurrant compote.
+That's the right way to make a blackcurrant pie.

-Where can I find this Fruit?
+Where can I find blackcurrants?

 Blackcurrants in the UK are synonymous with summer.
 And it is a flavour British people are more than familiar with.
 Over my blogging years though, I've noticed that Americans have rarely heard of them.
 So I decided to delve into why.